 My mother’s smile dissolved and her gaze was now fiercely locked with my aunt’s.
 “Did you help them make those plans because I was coming?”

-My aunt looked away dismissively.
-She turned to me.
+My aunt dismissively diverted her her gaze from my mother to me.
 “Excuse me.”
-She then started toward the kitchen.
+She started toward the kitchen.

-I watched as my mother calmed herself with a deep breath.
+My mother drew in a deep breath.
 “Do you need a hand?” she asked my aunt.

 My aunt turned back to look at her.
 “I’m fine.
 Thanks,” she responded frankly, before turning to leave.

-I quietly pulled out my chair and took a seat while my mother strolled through the dining room admiring various items that caught her eye.
+I quietly pulled out my chair and took a seat while my mother strolled through the dining room admiring various items on the shelves and walls.
 She didn’t address me for several moments, uttering a number of ‘wows’ in response to her findings throughout the room.

 “She always had great taste in stuff….”
-My mother then said; this spoken as a general confession rather than to me.
+My mother thought aloud.
 The end of her exploration was punctuated by a sigh.
 She joined me at the table.
 “Thank you for inviting me to dinner here…I’m sure it took some work to convince your aunt.”

 Neither of us spoke; she seemed to relish the opportunity to simply be in my presence.
 Meanwhile, I foraged through my mind for some means by which to liberate myself from her unyielding gaze.
 “Would you like some water?”
 I quickly took up the water pitcher and began to fill the three drinking glasses.
 Her eyes, thankfully, fell from my face to my hands.